How to Set the PHP Version per Domain, Using cPanel?

 If you don't want to use a 3rd party FTP Software, you can use the cPanel's inbuilt...

-How to edit or remove a Record in cPanel using the DNS Zone Editor?
+How to add a MX Record in cPanel using DNS Zone Editor?